YJPL/Supply/_posts/2020-04-15-custom-variables.md

 This collection has its own custom front matter variable, or type, with different attributes.

-We can set our own front matter variables on top of the Jekyll defaults, that we can later access in Liquid.
+This post is about how you can write your front matter variables on top of the Jekyll defaults, that you can later access in Liquid.

 In our Supply sample case, one variable would be ```cat```, standing for categories, another could be ```software```,  ```price```, etc.

-You can use your own variable, like for instance ```apparel``` if you have T-shirt and hoodies designs,  ```prints```if you are selling prints, and so on.
+You can create variables of your own, like for instance ```apparel``` if you have T-shirt and hoodies designs,  ```prints```if you are selling prints, and so on.

 This is particularly useful for collections.
 For example, the front matter for one of our products post could look like this: